echo724/notion2jekyll/README.md

 ## Usage in Python

 > I changed the way to use the jekyll exporter.
-Please follow this examples.
+Please follow these examples.

 ### With nothing
 ```Python